 Season Launches are the best opportunity to see all of the roles available in our shows for that season.
 You will find out what plays are in the season, and they’ll all be looking for actors, technicians, designers, builders, and so on.

-- In House Season Launch - 19th October, 2021
+- In House Season Launch - 16th October, 2024

-- Studio Season Launch - 2nd November, 2022
+- Studio Season Launch - 30th October, 2024

 To find out more about EdFringe 2022 please follow this link!